-Coconuts are part of the Aracaceae family of plants so are more similar to palm plants, banana and pineapple than they are to tree nuts.
-There is little evidence that coconut should be avoided if you suffer from a nut allergy.
+Coconuts are part of the Aracaceae family of plants and are more similar to palm plants, banana and pineapple than they are to tree nuts.

 There is some evidence that coconut can cause contact dermatitis rashes - this is due to cocamide diethanolamine (Cocamide DEA).
 These are fatty acids found in coconut which are used in many cosmetic products.
 If sensitised to cocamide DEA you will still be able to eat the fruit from a coconut without any reactions.

 Coconut allergy is most commonly associated with contact urticaria (hives or welts) and atopic dermatitis.